ovh/docs/pages/account/customer/ovhcloud-control-panel-ip-restriction/guide.en-asia.md

 You can restrict access to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia) to certain IP addresses.
 By setting this option and securing your account with [two-factor authentication](https://docs.ovh.com/asia/en/customer/secure-account-with-2FA/), you can optimally secure your OVHcloud Control Panel against intrusion attempts.

-**Find out how to secure your OVHcloud account by limiting the IP addresses authorised to access it**
+**Find out how to secure your OVHcloud account by limiting the IP addresses authorised to access it.**

 > [!warning]
 >